 Martinsburg High School Class of 1964 Fund 2009 Created with gifts from dozens of Class of ’64 graduates, this fund provides scholarships for future graduates of Martinsburg High School attending a West Virginia higher education institution.

-Millers Electric Scholarship Fund 2007 Berkeley County students at James Rumsey Technical Institute ready to study Electrical/Electromechanical Technology, Heating/Ventilation/Air Conditioning & Refrigeration, or Culinary Arts benefit from this fund created by this family-owned business.
+Millers Electric Scholarship Fund 2007 Berkeley County students at James Rumsey Technical Institute ready to study Electrical/Electromechanical Technology, Heating/Ventilation/Air Conditioning & Refrigeration or Culinary Arts benefit from this fund created by this family-owned business.

 Todd Mosby Memorial Scholarship Fund 2011 Inspired by the remarkable athleticism of the late Todd Mosby (a 2000 Musselman High graduate), the Eastern Panhandle WVU Mountaineer Fan Club created this fund in his memory to benefit Berkeley County students with a sports background and financial need who seek to attend WVU.

-Dr. Theodore K. Oates Nursing Scholarship Fund 2014 The advisors of the Berkeley County Industrial Park Development Fund established this scholarship fund for students who are graduating from, or are graduates of, a Berkeley County high school and are planning on studying nursing at one of the colleges, universities or technical institutes in the Eastern Panhandle of West Virginia.
+Dr. Theodore K. Oates Nursing Scholarship Fund 2014 The advisors of the Berkeley County Industrial Park Development Fund established this scholarship fund for students who are graduating from or are graduates of, a Berkeley County high school and are planning on studying nursing at one of the colleges, universities or technical institutes in the Eastern Panhandle of West Virginia.
 One scholarship of approximately $5,000 will be awarded annually.

-Overington Scholarship Fund 2009 Home-schooled K–12 students as well as those attending faith-based area schools benefit from this scholarship fund, created by John and JoAnn Overington.
+Overington Scholarship Fund 2009 Home-schooled K–12 students, as well as those attending faith-based area schools, benefit from this scholarship fund, created by John and JoAnn Overington.

 Morgan and Robert Owens Scholarship Fund 2014 The primary intent of the fund is to award scholarships to students who may have less than stellar academic records (GPA of 2.5 or above), but have exceptional potential.
-The award will go to a Berkeley County graduating senior planning to seek a degree in social work or nursing from an accredited two- or four-year school, college or university.
+The award will go to a Berkeley County graduating senior planning to seek a degree in social work or nursing from an accredited two- or four-year school, college, or university.

-Robert Rentschler Memorial Fund 2008 Each year, a Warm Springs Intermediate School student who has shown positive change in behavior and exceptional improvement in academics receives a $100 award in memory of Robert Rentschler, a former principal of the school and a man who was a leader in education in West Virginia.
+Robert Rentschler Memorial Fund 2008 Each year, a Warm Springs Intermediate School student who has shown a positive change in behavior and exceptional improvement in academics receives a $100 award in memory of Robert Rentschler, a former principal of the school and a man who was a leader in education in West Virginia.

 J. Oakley Seibert Scholarship Fund 2003 This memorial scholarship, inspired by the life’s work of an outstanding member of our community, helps students from Berkeley, Jefferson, and Morgan Counties attend law school.